Release Millions locked in unproductive technology to speed up recovery

 Tender an RFP for creating a unified archiving platform to migrate the relevant application data to an accessible archive.
 Issue a tender with a budget set at 30% of the costs you are seeking to eliminate.

-COST SAVINGS QUICKLY REALIZED BY IMPLEMENTING DATANOVATA
+COST SAVINGS ARE QUICKLY REALIZED BY IMPLEMENTING DATANOVATA

 EXAMPLES OF APPLICATION ENVIRONMENTS YOU COULD QUICKLY ELIMINATE TO REDUCE INFRASTRUCTURE AND APPLICATION COSTS